-- Transparent: Ideally, the user should not be aware that authentication is taking place, beyond the requirement to enter a password. - Scalable: The system should be capable of supporting large numbers of clients and servers.
+• Transparent: Ideally, the user should not be aware that authentication is taking place, beyond the requirement to enter a password.

+• Scalable: The system should be capable of supporting large numbers of clients and servers.
 This suggests a modular, distributed architecture.

-To support these requirements, the overall scheme of Kerberos is that of a trusted thirdparty authentication service that uses a protocol based on that proposed by Needham and Schroeder.
-It is trusted in the sense that clients and servers trust Kerberos to mediate their mutual authentication.
+To support these requirements, the overall scheme of Kerberos is that of a trusted thirdparty authentication service that uses a protocol based on that proposed by Needham and their mutual authentication.
 Assuming the Kerberos protocol is well designed, then the authentication service is secure if the Kerberos server itself is secure.